EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_3.md

 # Step 1 - Count normalization

 ### Addressing bias with count normalization
 As we have been reviewing in this course, there are multiple sources of bias that can be introduced in any step of a metagenomic sequencing study.
-It is important to remember that this course only goes over the stastistal analysis component of a multi-stage process involved in an analyzing metagenomic sequencing samples.
+It is important to remember that this course only goes over the stastistal analysis component of a multi-stage process involved in analyzing metagenomic sequencing samples.

   <img src="https://github.com/EnriqueDoster/MEG_intro_stats_course/blob/master/misc_resources/example_pictures/metagenomic_workflow.png" width="1100" height="300" />